OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

-## Mobile Storage Server with Samba
+## Mobile Network File Server

 Being a network-based distribution, LEDE has packages for Samba - a file sharing server.
 So by plugging in a USB storage device, you can turn your Omega into a portable network file server!

+TODO: update this intro, highlighting the fact that it's a mobile network file server

 ### Overview